primaryobjects/datasciencecoursera/repdata-015/project2/readme.md

 ![](stormdata_files/figure-html/unnamed-chunk-5-1.png)

-The above time-series chart shows the top 8 most harmful events by decade.
-Notice, we include data from all available years.
-This is reflected in Tornado (purple) and Thunderstorm (orange) displaying values prior to 1990, while all other weather events begin at 1990.
+*This time-series chart shows the top 8 most harmful events by decade.
+Data is included from all available years.
+This is reflected in Tornado (purple) and Thunderstorm (orange) displaying values prior to 1990, while all other weather events begin at 1990.*

 As the time-series plot corroborates, tornadoes continue to be the most harmful of severe weather events, both in the past and current.
 There is a significant spike in tornado injury and fatalities during the 1960's, leading up to 1970.
 At this point, the count drops dramatically.
 This may be due to technological improvements in tornado warning systems and public protection.
 This trend continues downward, likely with the advent of computing technologies to aid in early detection.